Karankawa people: Encounters with the Texan colonists

-Demise
+Genocide of the Karankawa

 During the Texan-Mexican War, some of the Karankawa served in the Mexican Army.
 They suffered greatly in the Battle of the Alamo of 1836, and the Texans retaliated heavily for their service.

 Chief Jose Maria's 19-year-old son, Walupe, was captured by the Mexicans and killed.
 His father came on board the ship of a Texan settler and announced his intent of revenge, but the majority of his men and himself were killed.
 Antonio, who claimed he was the brother of Jose Maria, became chief after that.
 During his administration and afterward, the Karankawa population diminished significantly from disease, conflict with Europeans, and infighting.

 By the 1840s, the Karankawa consisted of two groups; one settled on Padre Island, while the other applied to settle in the Mexican state of Tamaulipas.
 After being exiled from their homeland, the latter group reportedly plundered and stole; the Mexican government then ordered troops to subdue them.
 General Avalos was ordered to move the Karankawa to the border of Tamaulipas and Nuevo León.
 The two states disputed over the Karankawa, and they were eventually returned to Reynosa.
 After continued robberies, the Karankawa were removed to Texas.

 In 1858, the judge of Rosario, Mexico, sent a message to the mayor of Reynosa that he had tried to arrest the Karankawa, but they moved north of the American border beyond his jurisdiction.
 He added that Mexicans and Americans should work together for the Karankawas' arrest.
 Later that year, Juan Cortina made a surprise attack on the recently returned Karankawa and annihilated what was believed to be at the time, the last members of the tribe.
 In a study on the Karankawa published in 1888, one interviewee "thought that some [Karankawa] may be still in existence, but could not tell where."
 The Karankawa went extinct as a distinct tribe in the late 19th century.